Polaron-Polaritons in Subwavelength Arrays of Trapped Atoms: Conclusions and Outlook

 Beyond these specific applications, our work opens the door to exploring new phenomena arising from the interplay of internal excitations and motion in subwavelength arrays.
 For instance, we demonstrated how phonon scattering into subradiant modes can be harnessed to generate subradiant excitations without resorting to complex multi-photon schemes~\cite{Rusconi2021,Cech2023}.
 Future work may investigate phonon-mediated interactions between multiple polaron-polaritons, as a novel type of nonlinearity capable of inducing effective photon-photon interactions.

 We identify the influence of atomic motion in highly excited systems as an important avenue for future research.
 In the unsaturated regime explored in this work, motion primarily affects subradiant modes, while bright states experience negligible corrections.
-This suggest that many-body superradiance in atomic arrays~\cite{Masson2020PRL,Masson2022,Robicheaux2021,Mok2024} might be resilient to the effects of atomic motion, whereas many-body subradiance~\cite{GreinerSuperradiance} might be generically fragile.
+This suggests that many-body superradiance in atomic arrays~\cite{Masson2020PRL,Masson2022,Robicheaux2021,Mok2024} might be resilient to the effects of atomic motion, whereas many-body subradiance~\cite{GreinerSuperradiance} might be generically fragile.

-With the rapid development of experimental platforms to study light-matter interactions with subwavelength atomic arrays, our results provide the foundation for understanding collective optical phenomena in the presence of motion.
-These insights help to guide the design of future experiments and open up possibilities for harnessing atomic motion as a resource.
+Our results provide the foundation for understanding collective optical phenomena in the presence of motion, an essential aspect in the rapidly emerging experiments on light-matter interactions with subwavelength atomic arrays.
+Our insights help to guide the design of future experiments and open up possibilities for harnessing atomic motion as a resource.